 Applicable fees may increase your costs

 Fees may be charged on top of any interest you pay.
 As a result, they may increase the total cost of the loan.
-Read your agreement closely, with an eye to origination fees, closing costs, application fees, and prepayment penalties (explained below).
-With Discover® Personal Loans, you’ll pay $0 origination fees, $0 closing fees, and no fees of any kind as long as you continue making payments on time .
+Not all lenders charge the same fees so read your agreement and related disclosures closely, with an eye to origination fees, closing costs, application fees, and prepayment penalties (explained below).
+With Discover® Personal Loans, you’ll pay $0 origination fees, $0 closing fees, and no fees of any kind.

 If your loan does include fees, the amount of these fees may vary based on the size of the loan, and it could add up quickly.
 When you’re choosing a lender, be sure to compare fees (along with interest rates) so you’re able to minimize or avoid them.